What is Preventive Maintenance (PM)?

 Preventive maintenance is a type of maintenance strategy that involves regularly checking and servicing equipment or systems to prevent breakdowns and prolong their lifespan.
 It’s a proactive approach to maintenance that identifies and resolves potential issues before they escalate.

 Preventive maintenance aims to minimize unexpected downtime, reduce repair costs, and improve the reliability and safety of equipment or systems.
-It involves performing routine inspections, cleaning, lubrication, calibration, and replacing worn or damaged parts.
+This type of maintenance involves performing routine inspections, cleaning, lubrication, calibration, and replacing worn or damaged parts.
+Some of the common items or equipment that require it involve electricity, moving parts, solar panels, and the like.

 The frequency of preventive maintenance needed for equipment depends on its type and usage.
 Setting the schedule according to manufacturer guidelines or industry standards is recommended to ensure a proactive approach instead of a reactive one.